Sushi vs. sashimi | the differences in health, cost, dining & culture

 For those who are unfamiliar with Japanese food they often confuse sushi and sashimi for each other and even go as far as using them interchangeably.
 But, it only takes a little familiarization with Japanese food and tradition to understand that the 2 dishes are distinct from one another.

 By contrast, sashimi is a standalone dish and does not require any side dishes.

-Another difference that can be observed between them is that while sushi requires having rice that has been dressed in vinegar, sashimi is always served without rice and it’s simply just thin slices of raw fish like tuna, salmon or any other seafood.
+Another difference that can be observed between them is that while sushi requires having rice that has been dressed in vinegar, sashimi is always served without rice.
+It’s simply just thin slices of raw fish like tuna, salmon, or any other seafood.